Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 Fishing Essentials Gear 10 – Lures.
 Metal Slices

-This may well be a personal thing because of the locations I regularly fish.
+This may well be a personal thing because of the locations I fish.
 I have a plastic container with a selection of metal slices that goes with me everywhere.

 From tiny slices to big slices weighing over 65 grams.
 They are old school and they are effective lures for countless species, fresh and salt.